SurniaUlula/wpsso-um/readme.txt

 = 2.10.0-dev.7 =

-(2020/04/30) Replaced the list of plugins under the SSO &gt; Update Manager &gt; Version Filters tab with a sorted list.
+(2020/04/30) Replaced the unsorted list of plugins under the SSO &gt; Update Manager &gt; Version Filters tab with a sorted list.

 = 2.9.0 =